-Typically the payment of the interest and principal on the senior floating rate interests is quaranteed by a third party credit enhancement provider.
-We also typically pledge mortgage revenue bonds (however we may pledge assets other than mortgage revenue bonds) to secure this third party's quarantee of payment to the holders of the senior floating rate certificates.
-In the event that the trust has insufficient income to repay the short term senior floating rate certificates and the third party is required to repay the senior floating rate certificates, our pledged mortgage revenue bonds may be sold to reimburse the third party for its advance of funds and we may lose the cash flow from the mortgage revenue bonds and our ownership interest in them.
+Typically the payment of the interest and principal on the senior floating rate interests is guaranteed by a third party credit enhancement provider.
+We also typically pledge tax-exempt bonds, but may pledge other types of assets, to secure the credit enhancement provider's quarantee of payment to the holders of the senior floating rate certificates.
+In the event that the trust has insufficient income to repay the short term senior floating rate certificates and the third party is required to repay the senior floating rate certificates, our pledged tax-exempt bonds may be sold to reimburse the third party for its advance of funds and we may lose the cash flow from the tax-exempt bonds and our ownership interest in them.
 Our ability to remedy defaults inside the trust is limited.
-At September 30, 2000, \$228 million in fair value or 50% of MuniMae's mortgage revenue bonds and bond related investments (in addition to the mortgage revenue bonds which are the subject of the securitization) were pledged to secure repayment by a third party of \$311 million in principal amount of short term senior floating rate certificates.
-These assets that were pledged as collateral produced \$19.6 million or 42.5% of MuniMae's pro forma annual interest.
-Pro forma annual interest represents aggregate interest income as of September 30, 2000 annualized.
+At September 30, 2001, \$306.5 million or 56.0% of the fair value of our tax-exempt bonds and bond related investments (in addition to the tax-exempt bonds which are the subject of the securitization) were pledged to secure repayment by a third party of \$379.2 million in principal amount of short term senior floating rate certificates.
+These assets that were pledged as collateral produced \$22.9 million or 43.6% of our pro forma annual interest income from bonds and other bond related investments.

 In addition to short term securitizations, we also utilize longer term fixed-rate securitizations.
 The interests sold from the longer term securitization trusts bear interest at a fixed rate or at a fixed rate for several years and then are subject to a remarketing.
-Similar to short term securitizations, we pledge other mortgage revenue bonds that we own to secure our repayment obligation as a credit enhancer.
-We completed a \$67.7 million term securitization facility in 1999.
-At September 30, 2000, approximately \$61 million in fair value (or 6.4% of our gross assets) were pledged to secure repayment of the \$67.7 million in principal amount of senior trust certificates issued by the securitization facility.
+Similar to short term securitizations, we pledge other tax-exempt bonds that we own to secure our repayment obligation.
+We completed a \$45.0 million term securitization facility in July 2001.
+At September 30, 2001, approximately \$41.7 million or 7.6% of the fair value of our tax-exempt bonds and bond related investments were pledged to secure repayment of the \$45.0 million in principal amount of senior trust certificates issued by the securitization facility.